What is Unitarian Universalism?

 • We work for a peaceful, fair, and free world;

-• We need to care for our planet Earth.
+• We need to care for our planet.

-Even though the religion has Christian and Judaic roots, we don’t believe in the Holy Trinity or rely on one specific book or person.
-We have six different sources, which you can learn more about, but the simplified version is:
+Even though the religion has Christian and Judaic roots, Unitarian Universalists don’t believe in the Holy Trinity or rely on one specific book or person for inspiration.
+We have six different sources, but the simplified version is:

 • Direct experience that is affirmed in all cultures;